keithmburu/courses/2020-compling/labs/lab0.md

 3. To connect to the lab machines, you will need to set up the Haverford VPN on your home computer(s) and log in.
 Follow the instructions here: https://iitskb.sites.haverford.edu/knowledge-base/installing-the-vpn-client/

    I recommend only using the VPN when you are working remotely and disconnecting afterwards.
-If you're using an operating system not listed here, let me know.
+If you're using an operating system not listed here, let me know.  **Bryn Mawr students will have to apply for VPN access.**